drjchris/sfst/README.md

     readJson('input.json')           # opens JSON file
     saveJson(jdata, 'output.json')   # saves data in JSON format
-    checkMake('pathtodir')           # checks if dir exists, makes if not
+    checkMake('pathtodir')           # checks if dir exists, makes if not listFiles('pathtodir)            # lists all files in the dir removes hidden